b-lukaszuk/BS_wJ_eng/contents/regex.md

    [pair](https://docs.julialang.org/en/v1/base/collections/#Core.Pair) of the
    form: `r"" => ""` (regex => regular string), `r"" => s""` (regex =>
-   substitution string), `r"" => function` (regex => function that accepts a string and returns a string possibly applying some transformation on the way).
+   substitution string), `r"" => function` (regex => function that accepts a string and returns a string possibly applying some transformations on the way).

 ### Regex Task {#sec:regex_problem_task}

-OK, time to put what you learned to good use.
+OK, time to put what you've learned to good use.
 If, while solving the tasks, you want to look for a visual assistant that helps you with regular expressions, then you may try e.g. [regex101](https://regex101.com/).

 #### Regex Task 1 {#sec:regex_problem_task1}